 Tallahassee is the most educated city in Florida and in the top 20 for most educated cities in the United States.

-Tallahassee is the most educated city in the state and the 15th most educated city in the nation (WalletHub).
+Tallahassee is the most educated city in Florida and the 15th most educated city in the nation (WalletHub).
 In fact, Tallahassee ranked ahead of other southeastern cities like Atlanta, GA, Asheville, NC, Richmond, VA and Charleston, SC.

 From Pre-K programs to lifelong learning, education abounds in this capital city.
 While many are familiar with legendary Florida State University, Tallahassee is also home to Florida A&M University and the Tallahassee Community College, which creates a diverse and creative population.
 The students’ contributions in business, art, science and more benefits the entire region.